AlexJMcLean/bennetts-design-system/design.bennetts.com/content/patterns/design-patterns.md

   - principles
   - reusable
   - merchant solutions
-icon: RefreshMajor
+icon: cycle
 ---

 A design pattern is a repeatable solution to a common UX problem in a specific merchant situation.
-Using the right pattern in the right context makes the Shopify admin familiar and easy to use.

----

-### Join the conversation

-Do you have ideas or feedback on how we can make these guidelines more empowering and useful?
-Please share your thoughts in the [GitHub discussion](https://github.com/Shopify/polaris/discussions/6046).

 ---